6 steps to a beautiful smile

 Upgrade Old Fillings

-When you laugh or yawn, silver fillings can stand out like sore thumbs.
-These types of amalgam fillings can also wear out in 5 to 15 years, allowing decay to creep in around the edges.
-Fortunately, most dentists now fill cavities with materials that bond to teeth better and match your natural tooth color.
+If you’ve received dental fillings in years past, you may have silver-colored amalgam fillings.
+These often-noticeable fillings wear out in 5 to 15 years, allowing decay to creep in around the edges.
+These days, most dentists fill cavities with materials that bond to teeth better and match your natural tooth color.
 For fillings that show when you smile, your dentist might use stain-resistant porcelain, and for a cavity in a molar, you'll probably receive a durable composite resin filling.
-Your dentist will let you know when it's time to replace any old fillings.
+Your dentist will let you know when it's time to replace any old fillings, but make sure to reach out if an existing filling cracks or falls out entirely, or you have pain in the area you have a filling.

 Consider Cosmetic Fixes